gampleman/elm-mapbox/README.md

     npm install --save elm-mapbox

+Microsoft Edge you will needs a polyfill to use custom elements.
+The polyfill provides by webcomponents.org is known to work https://github.com/webcomponents/custom-elements

 Then include the library into your page.
 If you don't have any JS build system setup, probably the easiest is to add: